NMonKLabs77/deployment5/README.md

 ## Purpose

-The purpose of this documentation is to guide you through the process I took to deploy my application to the NGINX Web server and monitor the performance of my application using Cloud Watch.
-Cloud Watch is an AWS service that allows me to monitor the performance of my application using various metrics.
+The purpose of this documentation is to demonstrate the process it took to deploy a Retail Banking App with Terraform which is an Infrastructure-As-Code provisioning tool used for building, changing, and versioning our infrastructure safely and efficiently, and Jenkins which is used to create, manage, and automate our CI/CD (Continous Integration/Continuous Deployment) pipeline.

+## Requirements
+Use Terraform to create:
+- 1 VPC
+- 2 Availability Zones
+- 2 Public Subnets
+- 2 EC2S
+- 1 Route Table
+- Security Group Ports: 8080, 8000, 22
+- Jenkins CI/CD pipeline

 ## Steps